 Example: if you were wrongfully fired from a job paying $50,000 per year, but you got a job after one year for a similar salary, your wage loss may not justify the risk of litigation.
 If the litigation fees are over $100,000 and the case settled for $50,000 (a 40% contingent fee or $20,000), without fees paid by the employer, the attorney could not stay in business for long.

 On the other hand, it may be acceptable to an attorney to do this if the merits and client are so strong that it is worth taking the risk on the chance that the employer will pay all or most of the fees as part of a settlement or by judgment after trial, or there is the potential for additional types of damages to be awarded, such as emotional distress (pain and suffering).
 This is the practical part of evaluating cases.
 Because each attorney has a different view of risk and reward, and may evaluate these criteria with varying experience, if one attorney said "no," you can and should consult with others.
 If two or more attorneys tell you the same thing, however, especially about the legal merits of your case, then you should probably believe them.

-For more information on potential sources for employment lawyers, see our site's resources page:
+For more information on potential sources for employment lawyers, see our site's employment attorney directory.

-For other practical information about working with attorneys, see the following pages:
+For other practical information about working with attorneys, see the following page: